worepix/doc-chester/source/tutorials/lora-at-commands-configuration.rst

 ******************************

-OTAA means that the session keys (the ones with **S** in the name) are generated on the server and transfered to your LoRa Module automatically after the **JOIN** command.
+OTAA means that the session keys (the ones with **S** in the name) are generated on the server and transferred to your LoRa Module automatically after the **JOIN** command.
 If your backend does not support OTAA, follow the **ABP** chapter below.
 If you're not sure which activation type to use, start with ``OTAA``.